mcclatchy/tttx/README.md

 * A JW driven playlist,
 * deep-linking
 * a dynamicly generated sitemap for SEO
+* a cutomized embedable player
-* And dynamicly generated metadata for the deep-links.
+* and dynamicly generated metadata for the deep-links.